things to do in malta

 Cultural highlights of Malta and Gozo

-With 7000 years of history, there are enough historical and cultural sights on the islands of Malta to keep you busy.
-An overview with a top 10 of the best sights and activities:
+With 7,000 years of history, there are enough historical and cultural sights on the islands of Malta to keep you busy.
+An overview with the ten best places to visit in Malta:

-2. Besides the UNESCO sites, there are numerous of other historical and archaeological sites scattered around Malta and Gozo.
+Besides the UNESCO sites, there are numerous other historical and archaeological sites scattered around Malta and Gozo.
 Find an overview here: heritagemalta.org.

-3. The St. John’s Co-Cathedral can be found within the walls of Valletta and was built by the Knights of Malta between 1573 and 1578.
+The Co-Cathedral can be found within the walls of Valletta and was built by the Knights of Malta between 1573 and 1578.
 A comprehensive audio tour is included in your ticket.

 st-johns-co-cathedral-malta-photo